New feature proposal: Network interfaces advanced option(s)

 Hello.

-After years of Network tuning the many hypervisors like: OpenStack, Proxmox VE, and now also Red Hat/Oracle Virtualization, but in general Linux based ones, when using at least multiple 10Gbps+ interfaces i can conclude that there are a constant need for tuning at least some parameters.
+After years of Network tuning many hypervisors like: OpenStack, Proxmox VE, and now also Red Hat/Oracle Virtualization, but in general Linux based ones, i can conclude that there are a constant tuning needs in the network section of hypervisors.
+Here i am talking about the situations when using at least multiple 10Gbps+ interfaces with the higher network utilization's .

 The same situation is happening in the commercial Hypervisors like VMware.

-Here i am talking about the network intensive load when using multiple 10Gbps+ interfaces primary on hypervisor which propagate at the end on the corresponding VMs.
+So i am talking about the network intensive load when using multiple 10Gbps+ interfaces because in that situation we will overwhelm primarily hypervisor and then propagates those utilization's into the corresponding VMs.

-As 10Gbps Ethernet is nowadays common (and normal), and since 25Gbps+ Ethernet is emerging and it is used more and more, and a faster Ethernet is coming (50/100Gbps+), the situation will be worst and worst in the way of the packet processing capabilities of the non-tuned Hypervisors.
+As 10Gbps Ethernet is nowadays common (and normal), and 25Gbps+ Ethernet is used more and more, and a faster Ethernet is coming (50/100Gbps+), the situation will be worst in the way of the packet processing capabilities of the non-tuned Hypervisors.

-My proposal is considering to add at least a few mostly common options in the GUI form, for the network interfaces tab (similar as it is added in the VM CPU tab/configuration "Extra CPU Flags").
+My proposal is adding at least a few mostly common options in the GUI form, for the network interfaces tab (similar as it is added in the VM CPU tab/configuration named "Extra CPU Flags").

 My proposed options under "Advanced" tab for network interface are: